-Our researchers are working at the cutting-edge of this exciting new field, expanding our understanding of how health and technology interact, and looking for ways we can use technology to improve health across different Australian contexts.
+Our researchers are working at the cutting-edge of this new field, expanding our understanding of how health and technology interact, and looking for ways in which we can use technology to improve health across different Australian contexts.

 Researchers across many of our schools, disciplines and facilities are undertaking research in this field.